- When Cassandra accidentally smashes Hysteria apart during her fight with Roxanne. "Whoops! I got the wrong gal!"

-- The moment Rubel is revealed to be a SPY!!!
+- The moment Rubel is revealed to be a spy!
 With his appearance and manners, the man basically has "spy" written on his forehead in huge letters.
 He's even described in-universe as "a suspicious man".
 The moment he first appears on screen, he's so sinister it hurts.
-And yet... this troper couldn't see this coming.
-The most I suspected was that he cared about Clare more than officially recommended.
-But being a spy?
-While wearing Sinister Shades and a hat, wearing black clothes, being slightly hunched and generally being incredibly sinister and suspicious?
-Oh come on...

 - In chapter 150, the first thing Teresa does when she awakens as Clare's Super Mode is to bop Raki on the head, claiming that the idea of a cheeky guy like him taking Clare's chastity pisses her off.

 - Dae, talking to Priscilla, tells her that if she prefers eating men, then women, and then little boys (in that order) then eating must be a form of sexual pleasure for her.
 Then fucking Priscilla, the Big Bad of the series, the monster everybody in the series wants to destroy, stops and tells Dae that he's a total creep.
-Did I mention she stops to say this while eating half of Dae's body.
+All while she stops to say this while eating the lower half of Dae's body.